ShivangiV-IIITD/HuMMANet-Harmonization-Pipeline/README.md

 This repository contains the HuMANet metabolite harmonization pipeline code, the bundled HuMANet library used for the initial lookup stage, and helper scripts to bootstrap the local PubChem SQLite database.

 Large reference resources are not stored in this repository.
-The non-PubChem databases are expected to be downloaded from a Zenodo record and placed in the HuMANet resource directory, while the PubChem SQLite database is built locally from the provided download and build scripts.
+The non-PubChem databases are expected to be downloaded from the Zenodo record `10.5281/zenodo.22146911`, from where users can access the DBs, and placed in the HuMANet resource directory, while the PubChem SQLite database is built locally from the provided download and build scripts.

 ## Package Layout